AlishaMansoor/ApplyFlow/frontend/README.md

+handling cold server problem
+Scenario: User logs in, closes laptop, comes back after 6 days, hits vercel url Bundle loads first — the browser downloads your JS/CSS from Vercel's CDN.
+This is usually fast (seconds at most, often less) since Vercel serves static assets from edge, and it doesn't touch your Render backend at all
+App mounts, UserContext fires getcurrUser() — this sends the request with the sessionId cookie to your Render backend, asking "is this session still valid, who's the user?"
+This is the request that hits your cold Render server.
+While this is in flight, loading in UserDataContext is true, App.jsx renders <AuthLoadingOverlay isLoading={true} /> instead of any routes — so the user sees your spinner + rotating messages ("Waking up the server...") for however long the cold start takes.
+Request resolves — server wakes up, validates the session, returns userData. loading flips to false.
+App.jsx now renders the actual routes, sees userData exists sends them to /home.
+Home mounts, fires fetchAllJobs() / fetchMyJobs() — by this point, the server is already warm, so this second request should be fast.
+But if it's not instant, this is where JobCardSkeleton shows in the jobs section while that specific fetch is in flight.

 "object with keys {min, max, currency} is not valid as a React child, React can render objects, if want to render a colection of children use array instead.
 Got this to know while rendering salaryRange inside job model because it is an object with feilds min,max, currency  "

 Props is for components that can see each other